 If you are looking for durability, maple is of the hardest kinds of woods used in flooring.
 Maplewood is the material used by businesses with heavy foot traffic, like bowling alleys, so you know they are resistant.
 Because it is such a durable material, you can safely choose lower-grade wood boards if you are trying to save money, but maple is generally very affordable since it is widely available.

 Maple usually comes in creamy, light colors with warm undertones, so it’s a safer choice.
 You can decorate your room in a wide range of colors, with no concerns about clashing with your floor.
 Maple also comes with a lot of variability in the wood grain design.
 The downside is that maple can scratch easily because the grain is so smooth.
+The Janka hardness of maple ranges between 950 (soft) and 1450 (hard).
+Be sure to keep this tidbit in mind when comparison shopping maple flooring.

 Recommended color palette: Warm colors for your walls like salmon, orange, and yellow.